Seal element of the university of freiburg in the shape of a circle

 • Network development, event or exhibition organisation on gender and diversity topics,

-The application period for this year’s Bertha Ottenstein Prize ended on 13 April 2025.
-The Senate will decide on the award at its meeting on 25 June, following a proposal by the Permanent Senate Commission on Equal Opportunities.
-The Bertha Ottenstein Prize is awarded publicly at the university.
+The Senate will decide on the award at its meeting on 24 June, based on a recommendation from the Permanent Senate Commission on Equal Opportunity.
+The Bertha Ottenstein Prize will be awarded publicly at the university.